nwodon/Whiskey-NLP/.ipynb_checkpoints/README-checkpoint.md

 # Overview

-This repository was created as part of a long term project for a Brown University Graduate Class: Data 1030 taugt by Andras Zsom.
+This repository was created as part of a long-term project for a Brown University Graduate Class: Data 1030 taught by Andras Zsom.

 Whiskey is a popular beverage consumed in the United States, with a number of different styles and types.
 Due to the large diversification of the whiskey market, the beverage can be sold at many price points.